Find out if you’re eligible for Mobile Library Services

-Mobile Library Services serves preschools and childcare centers that meet all of the following criteria:
+Mobile Services visits preschools and childcare centers that meet all of the following criteria:

 - Are within the Seattle city limits